 The Escalante Natural Bridge trail was our first experience with river crossings.
 And we started big, this 5.5-mile hike required 12 river crossings.

 How to hike over river crossings

-We didn’t have a solid plan of attack of how to hike over the river crossings.
+As river crossing rookies, we didn’t have a solid plan of attack on how to hike over the river crossings.

-No other hikers stopped at the water crossings to remove their boots and socks but in hindsight, I agree with Kevin.
-Removing our shoes was the smartest plan.
+No other hikers stopped at the water crossings to remove their boots and socks but in hindsight, removing our shoes was the smartest plan.